 - Warm clean plus warm air for drying.

-- It can support a weight capacity of 330lbs and therefore ideal even for the extra heavy people
+- Can support a weight capacity of 330lbs and therefore ideal even for the extra heavy people